vdlald/file-system/README.md

 [x] T-0.
 Base project template
 [x] T-1.
 Creating FS file
-[ ] T-4.
+[x] T-4.
 Store metadata in FS
 [ ] T-2.
 Simple creating file in FS
 [ ] T-3.
 Reading file in FS

 [ ] P-1.
 Two files with same name problem
 [ ] P-2.
-FS initial max size is 2GB problem
+FS initial max size is only 2GB
+[ ] P-3.
+The initial metadata size should not be in the initial metadata size

 ## T-1.
 Creating FS file